Historical Hydroelectric Power Station

 Historisches Wasserkraftwerk, 56112 Lahnstein

-The Friedrichssegen hydroelectric power plant is one of the oldest in Germany and was built in 1906.
-It was extended in 1915, rebuilding and expansion of the machinery took place in 1937, which increased the capacity by 30%.
+The Friedrichssegen hydropower plant is one of the oldest in Germany and was built in 1906.
+It was expanded in 1915, and renovations and expansions of the machinery took place in 1937, resulting in a 30% increase in power output.
 The three-phase generators from 1906 and the turbines from 1937 are still in operation today.

-Electricity was introduced to Lahnstein and the surrounding area at the turn of the 19th and 20th centuries.
-Power stations were built in many communities, which were financed by the establishment of public limited companies.
-With the founding of the Main power plants in Höchst in 1910, the electricity self-sufficiency of the individual municipalities was a thing of the past.
-The joint-stock company expanded by buying up the municipal companies, shutting them down and at the same time building an interurban network to supply the rural districts.
+Electricity made its entrance into Lahnstein and its surroundings around the turn of the 19th/20th century.
+Many municipalities built power plants, which were financed through the establishment of joint-stock companies.
+With the founding of the Main Power Plants in Höchst in 1910, the electricity independence of individual municipalities became a thing of the past.
+The AG expanded by purchasing the municipal enterprises, deactivating them, and simultaneously constructing a transmission network that supplied the districts.

-Lahnstein had no municipal power station.
-In 1913, the Main-Kraftwerke AG acquired the Friedrichssegen river power station, which from then on supplied the towns of Ober- and Niederlahnstein.
-This contract had created a competitor for the municipal gasworks, so that compensation sums were agreed.
-These amounted to 2000 marks in the first year, 3000 marks in the second and 4000 marks annually in the following years.
-In addition, the municipal gasworks was given a percentage share of the revenues.
+Lahnstein did not have a municipal power plant; in 1913, Main Power Plants AG acquired the riverside power plant Friedrichssegen, which then supplied the towns of Ober- and Niederlahnstein.
+This contract created a competitor for the municipal gasworks, leading to agreed compensation amounts.
+These amounted to 2000 marks in the first year, 3000 marks in the second, and 4000 marks annually in the following years.
+Additionally, the municipal gas plant was granted a percentage of the revenues.

-The hydroelectric power station, a plaster building with brick structure, is one of the oldest in Germany and was built in 1906.
-It was extended in 1915, and modifications and extensions to the machinery were carried out in 1937, which increased the power output by 30%.
+The hydropower plant, a plastered building with brick elements, is one of the oldest in Germany and was built in 1906.
+It was expanded in 1915, and renovations and expansions of the machinery occurred in 1937, resulting in a 30% increase in power output.
 The three-phase generators from 1906 and the turbines from 1937 are still in operation today.
-Power generation from renewable energies such as hydroelectric power is part of Süwag's strategy.
-Visitors to Friedrichssegen can experience directly on site how "green" energy is produced.